Snowflake-Labs/sfguide-getting-started-with-data-analytics-with-sql-python/README.md

-# Getting Started with Data Anlytics with SQL and Python
+# Getting Started with Data Analytics with SQL and Python

 Snowflake Summit 2025 DE107